tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

       } TLSCiphertext;
 ~~~~

+Note: The user is responsible for ensuring that the sequence
+numbers/nonces are handled in the usual fashion.

 Overhead: 1 byte per record.

 ## Handshake Layer

-The CTLS handshake layer is the same as the TLS !.3 handshake
+The CTLS handshake layer is the same as the TLS 1.3 handshake
 layer except that the length is a varint.

 ~~~~